chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-08-09-ast-node-llvm.markdown

 ```.term1
 vim lib/AST/StmtOpenMP.cpp
 ```
 These functions  allocate sufficient memory for the directive and instantiate the required variables.
 The definition of these functions are self explanatory.
+You may have to consult the Doxygen documentation of Clang/LLVM APIs to understand the semantics and parameters of functions being used in the code.
+The link is https://llvm.org/doxygen/index.html .

 ```
 OMPMetaDirective *OMPMetaDirective::Create(
     const ASTContext &C, SourceLocation StartLoc, SourceLocation EndLoc,